robertssean/robertssean.github.io/index.md

-## Scroll down to see the projects
+## Scroll down to see my data science projects

 You can use the [editor on GitHub](https://github.com/robertssean/robertssean.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.